dat-ecosystem-archive/dat-desktop/README.md

 ## FAQ

 ### How can I speed up downloading Electron?
-If you’re Europe / US you might want to use a different mirror for `electron`.
+If you’re not in Europe or the US, you might want to use a different mirror for `electron`.
 You can set the `ELECTRON_MIRROR` variable to point to a different provider:
 ```sh
 # Europe / US